-Neck pain is one of the most prevalent problems that I see in the office.
+Neck pain is one of the most prevalent problems that I see at Arbor Vitae Chiropractic Clinic.
 It usually comes on through some unfortunate sleeping position, repetitive stress, or a trauma.
-The pain can be sharp, dull, aching, and possibly radiating.
-Neck pain can radiate to anything from the arms to the head.
-I frequently see neck pain that causes headache.
+The pain is also frequently associated with forward head posture stemming from long term computer or phone use.
+The pain can be sharp, dull, aching, and deep all at the same time.
+Neck pain sometimes will radiate to the arms or to the head.
+I frequently see upper neck pain that causes headache.

 I also see lower neck pain that causes pain in the upper back and into the arms.
 Neck pain, if left untreated can lead to degeneration and arthritis.
 Some of the arthritic necks that I have seen have made it difficult to turn the head or look up.
 The pain seems worse because you move the neck with every activity.